Language in the Flow of Time: Time-Series-Paired Texts Weaved into a Unified Temporal Narrative: Related Work

-\textbf{Large Language Models on Time Series.} The rapid advancement of Large Language Models (LLMs) has inspired a new line of research that transforms time series into natural language representations, enabling LLMs to perform downstream tasks \cite{DBLP:conf/ijcai/0001C0S24}.
-While these approaches demonstrate strong generalization capabilities due to the power of LLMs \cite{DBLP:conf/nips/GruverFQW23, DBLP:conf/iclr/CaoJAPZY024, DBLP:conf/iclr/0005WMCZSCLLPW24, DBLP:journals/tkde/XueS24}, they also inherit limitations such as hallucination \cite{DBLP:journals/corr/abs-2311-05232} and context length constraints \cite{DBLP:conf/ijcai/WangSORRE24, DBLP:journals/tacl/LiuLHPBPL24}.
-Notably, a recent work \cite{DBLP:journals/corr/abs-2406-16964} suggests that replacing complex LLM architectures with basic attention layers does not necessarily degrade the performance.
+\textbf{Large Language Models on Time Series.} The rapid advancement of Large Language Models (LLMs) has inspired a new line of research that transforms time series into natural language representations, enabling LLMs to perform downstream tasks \citep{DBLP:conf/ijcai/0001C0S24}.
+While these approaches demonstrate strong generalization capabilities due to the power of LLMs \citep{DBLP:conf/nips/GruverFQW23, DBLP:conf/iclr/CaoJAPZY024, DBLP:conf/iclr/0005WMCZSCLLPW24, DBLP:journals/tkde/XueS24}, they also inherit limitations such as hallucination \citep{DBLP:journals/corr/abs-2311-05232} and context length constraints \citep{DBLP:conf/ijcai/WangSORRE24, DBLP:journals/tacl/LiuLHPBPL24}.
+Notably, a recent work \citep{DBLP:journals/corr/abs-2406-16964} suggests that replacing complex LLM architectures with basic attention layers does not necessarily degrade the performance. \re{Another emerging line of work focuses on generating texts from time series, with applications in temporal reasoning and time-series question answering \citep{chang2025survey}.
+MTBench \citep{DBLP:journals/corr/abs-2503-16858} provides a comprehensive evaluation framework for assessing whether LLMs can jointly reason over structured numerical trends and unstructured textual narratives.
+TSAIA \citep{ye2025llm} benchmarks LLMs’ multi-step temporal reasoning capabilities.
+TimeXL \citep{DBLP:journals/corr/abs-2503-01013} further introduces collaborating LLM agents to generate interpretable natural-language explanations alongside time-series forecasts.} One notable future direction is to enable latent communications \citep{DBLP:journals/corr/abs-2505-16270, DBLP:journals/corr/abs-2511-20639} between the time series model and language model to build general time series intelligence.